 - In March 2021, Photonics Media reported on this achievement: New Optical Beamformer Designs Spotlight High-End Applications | Industry Insight | May 2021 | Photonics Spectra

-As imec fellow, Dr. Xavier Rottenberg, currently leads the wave-based sensing and actuation developments, working among other topics on integrated photonics, flat optics, acoustics, photo-acoustics and M/NEMS.
-He obtained his MSc degree in Physics Engineering and the DEA in Theoretical Physics from the Université Libre de Bruxelles in 1998 and 1999, respectively.
-He obtained his PhD degree in Electrical Engineering from the KU Leuven in 2008.
+Dr. Xavier Rottenberg obtained his MSc degree in Physics Engineering and the DEA in Theoretical Physics from the Université Libre de Bruxelles in 1998 and 1999, respectively.
+He obtained in 2008 his PhD degree in Electrical Engineering from the KU Leuven.
 He worked one year at the Royal Meteorological Institute of Belgium in the field of remote sensing from Space.
-He has been at imec Leuven since 2000, has (co-)authored over 150 peer reviewed publications, has been granted various patents and was lecturer or invited speaker on multiple international stages.
-In 2019 he co-founded Pulsify Medical, a young company developing ultrasound imaging patches.
+He has been at IMEC Leuven since 2000, where he contributes to research in the field of RF, RF-MEMS, photonics and microsystems modelling/integration.
+As imec fellow, he currently leads the Wave-based Sensing and Actuation Developments, working among other topics on integrated photonics, flat optics, acoustics, photo-acoustics and M/NEMS.
+He has (co-)authored over 150 peer reviewed publications, has been granted various patents and co-founded Pulsify Medical in 2019, a young company developing ultrasound imaging patches.

 Dr. Marcus Dahlem joined imec in 2018 as Principal Member of Technical Staff and is currently working on photonic integrated circuits for optical beamforming and optical switching in LiDAR applications.
 He has (co-) authored over 100 peer reviewed publications.
 He received his Licenciatura degree (BS + MSc) in Applied Physics from the University of Porto, and his MSc and PhD degrees in Electrical Engineering and Computer Science (EECS) from the Massachusetts Institute of Technology (MIT), working in the Optics and Quantum Electronics group at the Research Laboratory of Electronics (RLE).
 Prior to joining imec, he was an Associate Professor and the Director of the Center of Excellence on Integrated Photonics at the Khalifa University of Science and Technology in Abu Dhabi.
 He also worked at the IBM Zurich Research Laboratory, at the MIT RLE, served as a Teaching Assistant in EECS at MIT, as a Laboratory Instructor at the University of Porto, and worked at the Institute for Systems and Computer Engineering of Porto (INESC Porto).